Basundi is a popular sweet dessert of Gujarat and Maharastra in India. It is prepared by boiling milk to half or more.

 Take a pan/kadai apply ghee to the surface and put milk into it.

-Boil the milk in medium low flame.
+Boil the milk in high medium flame.
 Keep stirring the milk.

 Scrape the milk solids from the sides and the cream collected on the top and add it to the mixture.

-Boil the mixture until it is more than half done and keep adding the milk solids back to the mixture.
+Boil the mixture until it is more than half done.
 You will be left with thickened mixture.

 Add sugar to the mixture and stir for 3-4 mins.